messaging-interop/docs/src/client-protocol.md

 		- send messages programatically in relationships that have already been used with the app.

 	- In the B2C case, this could include 2FA notifications.
-For example, I sign up for an account on a bank's website, using a proton identity.
-This proton identity lets the bank send me short (alerts) and long (promotional mail) text messages.
+For example, I sign up for an account on a bank's website, using a Communicator identity.
+This Communicator identity lets the bank send me short (alerts) and long (promotional mail) text messages.
 I can also allow the bank's app to process app-specific payloads, for example 2FA requests that I must authorize in their app after authenticating.